 The Allédyne modded SD-1 exhibits a wide ranging capability for crafting

-all sorts of tube like “break-up” sounds, from punchy bell like Vox / Fender to warm burning Marshall Plexi. . .
+all sorts of tube like 'break-up' sounds, from punchy Vox/Fender like tones (Mode II) to burning Marshall JTM like tones (Mode I)...

 More available gain with an extended low frequency response helps the pedal push a tube amp’s clean channel into an overdriven state by using the Level knob alone (boost configuration).